NEW: Undocumented immigrant says she does not regret staying in US

 Attorney: Deportation a direct result of the new executive orders

 It was her eighth visit since her 2008 arrest and conviction for using a fake Social Security number.
-After each meeting, the married mother of two was released and went back to her family.
+After each meeting, she was released and returned to her family in Mesa.

 This time was different.

 This time, Garcia de Rayos was detained and deported to Mexico within 24 hours in what her attorney claims is a direct result of Trump’s crackdown.

 Whatever the reason, Garcia de Rayos, 35, said she has no regrets.
 Not about coming to the US as a teenager in search of a better life nearly two decades ago, or staying illegally and working under a fake Social Security number.
 Not about going to her immigration check-in despite the risk of deportation under the Trump administration’s executive order.